Reviews

 The Transfer Book is (also) instrumental in ensuring that students know exactly what to say to admissions offices and what to look for on school tours.

-—Hannah Haas, a successful transfer student now at Furman University (the review is also on her blog here)
+—Hannah Haas, a successful transfer student now at Furman University (the review is also on her blog)

-A review from a reader on her blog (excepted with permission)
+Another review from a reader on her blog (previously on her site, but since removed)

 As I started my transfer application process, I came across an extremely helpful site called The Transfer Book.
 Their website provides first-hand testimonies, essays, and advice for transfer applicants… As I embarked on this crazy yet perfect journey as I now see it, I kept finding myself to be reading up on their book.
 The book not only details the transfer process but provides so many personal accounts of students who transferred.
 At first, I felt extremely alone but after reading this, as cheesy as it sounds, I feel that I can do it.
 I was scared at first because this isn’t traditional… Yet I found myself more and more unhappy with the education and experience I was getting… So when it came time to transfer, I hid it for as long as I could before mustering the courage to ask my dad, can I transfer?The answer is, of course, yes.
 I am applying and I am more than happy to pay the money and go through the process (and stress) that the college application brought me 2 years ago as a high school senior.
 The only difference this time around?
 I know what I want.
 I know what I am looking for.
 And I know how to approach the writing.